minhtuanvu/talks/packages/2025-06-11-kubecon-hk/slides.md

 glowSeed: 88
 ---

-# Dataloader: The Polyglot Dependency Manager
+# Component in Dataset: Dataloader

-<span>The command-line superpower for dependency control</span>
+<span>The command-line superpower for anything useful to LLMOps / MLOps</span>

 <div mt-6 />